Applying to the Wheaton College Graduate School

 Priority Deadline: November 1, 2021.
 All application materials due by November 1 in order to be considered for an interview.
 Interviews are by invitation only and will be conducted virtually in Novemer 2021.

 Regular Deadline: February 1, 2022.
 All application materials due by February 1 in order to be considered for an interview.
 Interviews are by invitation only and will be conducted on campus on Interview Day, February 25, 2022.
 Virtual interviews will be available to interviewees who cannot attend Interview Day.

 Requirements for All Applicants

 The M.A. in Clinical Mental Health Counseling (CMHC) program is a full-time, two-year, residential program that operates on a cohort model and begins in fall semester only.
-The program considers individual and group interviews and the qualifications and qualities of the entire applicant pool when making final admissions decisions.
 Applications are reviewed holistically.
-All application materials and the interview are due by the application deadline in order to be considered for an interview.
+All application materials are due by the application deadline in order to be considered for an interview.

 - Bachelor's Degree from a regionally accredited institution.

 - Official Transcripts from all colleges where a degree was earned or is currently being earned.